How to Prevent Fraud and Keep Scammers from Robbing the Holiday Mood

 Holiday get-togethers may not be the place to address delicate issues with family members, but the holidays are the ideal time for financial institutions to tackle the thorny issue of fraud with their customers.
 Financial crimes—cyber and physical—occur year-round, but between Thanksgiving and New Year’s they tend to spike.

-Forbes explains why: Financial criminals “take advantage of new credit card activity, overlooked bank statements and all the other typical holiday distractions.”
-But consumers are not the only distracted ones.
-The holidays are prime vacation time for bank staff members, leaving institutions short-handed at the very time they face more transactions and more fraud attempts.
+To exacerbate this issue, the holidays are prime vacation time for bank staff members, leaving institutions short-handed at the very time they face more transactions and more fraud attempts.

 Therefore, it takes a concerted effort between institutions and their customers to fight this holiday scourge.
-Enlist customer help by making them aware of the most popular scams in order to ensure that amid the holiday revelry or stress, they don’t fall victim to the con:
+Make customers aware of the most popular scams to ensure they don’t fall victim to the con:

 - Charity scams: Everyone is in a giving mood over the holidays, as many want to share their bounty with those less fortunate.
 Regrettably, scammers know this and seek to exploit it.
-“Fake charities are among the most popular holiday scams, soliciting consumers over the phone, email and through direct mail.”
-In addition, consumers should beware of bogus crowdfunding pleas that pull on heartstrings.
-These proliferate during the holidays, so exhort your customers to investigate the legitimacy of anyone asking for donations and encourage them to stick with well-known charities or causes.
+From fake charities to bogus crowdfunding pleas, exhort your customers to investigate the legitimacy of anyone asking for donations and encourage them to stick with well-known charities or causes.

-- Too-good-to-be-true deals: Unbelievable shopping and travel deals flood Inboxes and social media feeds throughout the holiday season.
-Caution your customers to be wary, even when offers appear to be from reputable businesses.
-Criminals are adept at creating fake lookalike websites, which lead to non-delivery of items paid for, stolen credit card information and/or malware on consumer devices.
+- Too-good-to-be-true deals: Consumers are bombarded with emails and social media posts about unbelievable shopping and travel deals throughout the holiday season.
+Caution your customers to be wary, as criminals are adept at creating fake lookalike websites, which lead to non-delivery of items paid for, stolen credit card information and/or malware on consumer devices.

 - Package delivery scams: The Better Business Bureau warns that this type of scam prevails during the busy holiday shopping season.
-Such schemes seek to gain the recipient’s personal information or to download malware.
-Before taking any requested action, consumers should attempt to confirm the legitimacy of email or paper notices about delivery issues or missed deliveries.
+Fraudsters will send phishing texts or emails posing as delivery notices with fake—and malicious—tracking links.
+Such schemes seek to gain the recipient’s personal information or incite them to download malware.
+Before taking any requested action, consumers should attempt to confirm the legitimacy of texts, email or paper notices about delivery issues or missed deliveries.
 Suggest that they contact the delivery company directly to ask about the status of expected packages.